-> Saudi Arabia has seen several missile attacks from the Houthis in the past, though few have made media headlines.
+Saudi Arabia has seen several missile attacks from the Houthis in the past, though few have made media headlines.
 In fact, in 2015, Saudi Arabia’s King Salman had already voiced his concern to then-Secretary of State John Kerry that Houthi Scuds might reach Mecca.
-That year the United States conducted a stop a search campaign on shipping in the Red Sea to try to prevent Iran from supplying the Houthis with surface-to-air missiles (The Times of Israel, April 13, 2015).
+That year the United States conducted a stop and search campaign on shipping in the Red Sea to try to prevent Iran from supplying the Houthis with surface-to-air missiles (The Times of Israel, April 13, 2015).

 Iran backs Yemen’s Houthi rebels, providing them with aid and weapons, including supplying anti-ship cruise and ballistic missiles, according to U.S. Vice Admiral Kevin M Donegan (Gulf News, September 19, 2017).
-U.S. General Joe Dunford, chairman of Joint Chiefs of Staff, has voiced concerns the Houthis could use the anti-ship cruise missiles to threaten commercial shipping along two crucial waterways—the Strait of Hormuz and the Bab-el Mandab (al Arabiya, June 18, 2017).
+U.S. General Joseph Dunford, chairman of Joint Chiefs of Staff, has voiced concerns that the Houthis could use the anti-ship cruise missiles to threaten commercial shipping along two crucial waterways—the Strait of Hormuz and the Bab-el Mandab (al Arabiya, June 18, 2017).

 Houthi missiles fired at Saudi Arabia in 2015 were, according to reports, Scud-Cs that resembled the Hwasong-6 missiles of North Korea (al Arabiya, August 4, 2015).
 It could be that missiles from North Korea came into the Houthi’s hands via Iran (Haaretz, January 19, 2017).